L2 Storage (Persistent Cache)#

 • use_direct_io: "true" or "false" – whether to use direct I/O.

-The OBJ backend (object store) does not require file_path.
+The OBJ and AZURE_BLOB backends (object stores) do not require file_path.

 Backend descriptions: